snowoflondon/CIcomputeR/README.md

 ## Installation

-To install `CIcomputeR`, simply run:
+To install `CIcomputeR`, simply run in your R console:

 ``` r
 install.packages('devtools')